PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Customizing list of file extensions
 """""""""""""""""""""""""""""""""""

 You can customize list of file extensions you want to track as downloads.
-For example, if you want to track only images as downloads, you can use ``setDownloadExtensions`` function to replace the list like this:
+For example, if you want to track only images as downloads, you can use :ref:`setDownloadExtension<jtc-api-setDownloadExtension>` function to replace the list like this:

 .. code-block:: javascript